lalitm14/O365-Data-to-Azure/README.md

-<font size="100">**O365-data-to-Azure**</font> :point_right:
+<font size="100">**O365-data-to-Azure**</font> :point_right:\
-1.	<font size="4">**Title**</font>: Pulling Office365 Users Usage (signals) data at-scale for downstream analytics insights, leveraging Microsoft Graph Data connect with the Microsoft Data Factory Service.
+<font size="5">**1.
+Title**</font>: Pulling Office365 Users Usage (signals) data at-scale for downstream analytics insights, leveraging Microsoft Graph Data connect with the Microsoft Data Factory Service.

-2.	<font size="4">**Description**</font>: Sample End-user application short description: Here is a sample minimal C# Web application that demonstrates how the Office 365 user data can be quickly obtained at-scale to feed the downstream application to extract the insights and the learning from it.
+<font size="5">**2.
+Description**</font>: Sample End-user application short description: Here is a sample minimal C# Web application that demonstrates how the Office 365 user data can be quickly obtained at-scale to feed the downstream application to extract the insights and the learning from it.
 All this while keeping the data with the enterprise subscription and with finer granularity of consent for access compared to using Microsoft Graph API calls-based applications.

-3.	<font size="4">**Video Demo**</font> 📽️ [9 minutes 44 seconds]: This Demo https://youtu.be/8WIcnof-CL8 video steps through entire workflow of the data extraction in three broad stages.\
+<font size="5">**3.
+Video Demo**</font> 📽️ [9 minutes 44 seconds]: This Demo https://youtu.be/8WIcnof-CL8 video steps through entire workflow of the data extraction in three broad stages.\

 **(i)** Setting up the Office 365 source tenant with the email-enabled security group to consider and approve the request to access the Office 365 users usage data by the Azure Data Factory for this demonstration of bulk data extraction.\